SRF waste is converted into heat and electricity

 Syklo strives to develop its operations itself so that we can make even more effective use of waste in the future.

 “This is an industry of the future and, as we have read from newspapers, the green transition is well under way.
 For the survival of the planet, it is important that waste is effectively recycled.
-In the future, EU directives will require more efficient utilisation of circular economy opportunities and a reduction in waste incineration,” Rissanen notes.
+In the future, EU directives will require more efficient utilisation of circular economy opportunities and a reduction in waste incineration,” Harju-Autti notes.

 The NIR instrument separates material that will become Solid Recovered Fuel from the SRF waste.